-The New York State Department of Health (DOH) is the repository agency for the state's two core injury surveillance systems: 1) Pre-Hospital [Patient] Care Report (PCR) and 2) Crash Outcome Data Evaluation System (CODES).
-The Pre-Hospital [Patient] Care Report (PCR) captures data using a mix of standardized paper and electronic formats.
+The NYS DOH is the repository agency for the state's two core injury surveillance systems: 1) Pre-Hospital [Patient] Care Report (PCR) and 2) Crash Outcome Data Evaluation System (CODES).
+The PCR captures data using a mix of standardized paper and electronic formats.
 Designed to capture data from pre-hospital care reports (PCRs) that are submitted by the state's emergency medical technicians (EMTs), it contains data on patient demographics and care, provider demographics and response times, and the destination of where the person was transported.
-CODES is a database that is created by integrating data from individual records from the DMV's AIS file to the DOH's hospital and emergency department discharge databases.
-From 1995-2008, CODES also integrated data from the DOH's Pre-Hospital [Patient] Care Report (PCR) database.
+CODES is a database that is created by integrating data from individual records from the DMV's AIS file to the DOH's hospital and emergency department (ED) discharge databases.
+From 1995-2008, CODES also integrated data from the DOH's PCR database.
 Because of problems with incomplete PCR data, the data for the years 2009-2014 have not been linked.
 Beginning with the 2015 data, the DOH has once again begun to integrate data from the PCR database.
 The CODES database is used to conduct studies that examine injuries and their associated medical costs in selected types of crashes.

-- Timeliness: About 10% of the PCRs still come into DOH in paper format, causing delays in getting data into the existing DOH internal electronic repository.
-The most recent year for which a complete set of PCR data is available and has been linked is 2017; the data for 2018 are being prepared for linkage in 2020.
+- ❖ Timeliness: About 10% of the PCRs still come into DOH in paper format, causing delays in getting data into the existing DOH internal electronic repository.
+The most recent year for which a complete set of PCR data is available and has been linked is 2017; the data for 2018 and 2019 are being prepared for linkage in 2021.
 With regard to CODES, the latest year for which New York has linked crash, medical and financial outcome data is 2017. - Accuracy & Completeness: The accuracy and completeness of the PCR data need improvement.
 Since the EMT's first responsibility is to treat the patient, the form is often not filled out until later, resulting in many data fields being left blank.
 Another issue involves the regional data entry contractors who only have to edit a subset of the data fields contained on the report form.
-With respect to the CODES file, a series of logic checks has been built into the system to improve the accuracy of the data. - Integration: The PCR system meets the national NEMSIS (National Emergency Medical Services Information System) standard and HIPAA confidentiality rules.
-Currently, the PCR system can be linked with the DOH's Trauma Registry and CODES.
+With respect to the CODES file, a series of logic checks has been built into the system to improve the accuracy of the data. - ❖ Integration: The PCR system meets the National Emergency Medical Services Information System (NEMSIS) standard and HIPAA confidentiality rules.
+Currently, the PCR system can be linked with the DOH's Trauma Registry (TR) and CODES.
 The ability to link recent PCR data and CODES greatly improves the injury surveillance data available for analysis purposes.
-It should be noted that even though CODES can link crash, prehospital care, emergency department, and hospitalization data sets using probability match techniques, it is unable to link 100 percent of the individuals involved in crashes, since DMV collects relatively limited data on vehicle passengers. - Accessibility: While CODES-linked data are available on the DOH website, direct access to PCR data will continue to be limited until the online repository for PCR data is completed.
+It should be noted that even though CODES can link crash, pre-hospital care, ED, and hospitalization data sets using probability match techniques, it is unable to link 100 percent of the individuals involved in crashes, since DMV collects relatively limited data on vehicle passengers. - ❖ Accessibility: While CODES-linked data are available on the DOH website, direct access to PCR data will continue to be limited until the online repository for PCR data is completed.